slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The first thing a man will do for his ideals is lie."
 -- Joseph Schumpeter*

-> *"Morality, like art, means drawing a line someplace."
+> *"Fanaticism is always a sign of repressed doubt."
--- Oscar Wilde*
+-- Carl Jung*